anumehashukla/wayfaringuniverse/_posts/Treks:Hikes/2021-09-21-5-hikes-to-do-in-glacier-national-park.md

 ---
 title: '5 hikes not to miss in Glacier National Park'
-date: 2022-04-05 10:00:00
+date: 2023-09-13 10:00:00
 description:
 featured_image: 'https://wayfaringuniversecdn.azureedge.net/image-container/thumbnails/treks-hikes/glaciernationalparkhikethumbnail.jpg'
 categories: [treks-hikes, unitedstates]
 ---

 Glacier National Park has over 700 miles of hiking trails.
+These hikes offer stunning vistas of pristine lakes, rugged mountains, and diverse wildlife.
+Whether you're a seasoned hiker or just starting out, there's a trail in Glacier National Park for every level of outdoor enthusiast.
 I have picked up five hikes which is a varied selection of moderate and easy hikes.

-## Points to note
+## Points to note before you go hiking

 * <mark>Bear Spray.</mark> Carry Bear Spray.
 Be sure you know how to use it. (there are tons of youtube videos on this).
 Stow bear spray inside your backpack (not in the side pockets) when you are not hiking.
 This prevents an accidental discharge in crowded areas and otherwise.
 Please note Bear sprays are not allowed either in carry-on or checked-in luggage.
 * <mark>Waterproof hiking shoes.</mark> Proper footwear is necessary.
 Wear waterproof hiking shoes.